CBA-Consult/scev-self-charging-electric-vehicle/README.md

-## SCEV Program: Strategic Vision, Mission, and Purpose
+## Program Autonomy - SCEV Program: Strategic Vision, Mission, and Purpose

 ### Introduction
 The Self-Charging Electric Vehicle (SCEV) program is dedicated to pioneering the future of sustainable mobility.
 Our vision is to empower individuals and communities with vehicles that arrive home fully charged, leveraging advanced technologies and responsible business practices to redefine the driving experience.